Visit Prague’s cool public and street art scene around town

 Have you visited any of Prague’s amazing public art?

-Please share your thoughts in the comments below, thanks.
+Please share your thoughts in the comments below, thanks for sharing your tips and other places of interest around the city.

-If you like what you see, come and check out my other social media channels for more updates, including Instagram, Pinterest and Twitter.
+If you like what you see, come and check out my other social media channels for more updates, including Instagram, and Pinterest

 I love these!
 Prague has been on my list to visit for a while, and I didn’t even know about the art and sculptures.